andre-salvati/databricks-template/README.md

 <br>

+### ... and now you can code the transformations for each task and run unit and integration tests

 ## Possible improvements

-- Introduce Delta Live Tables
+- Introduce Delta Live Tables (???)
 - Introduce Databricks Connect
 - Introduce Databricks Asset Bundle (preview)
 - Visualize data lineage with Unity Catalog